andormade/8f4e/README.md

 A programming language that is designed with a stack-oriented approach can perform operations on the stack in a manner that is both efficient and natural, with instructions that can be easily mapped to those of the stack machine.
 Therefore, a programming language with a stack-oriented design is a natural fit for the WebAssembly Virtual Machine.

-tl;dr: Using a stack-oriented programming language makes it possible to create more efficient software for the WebAssembly Virtual Machine.

 ## What does semi-visual mean?

 Visual programming languages use graphical elements, such as icons, symbols, and flowcharts, to represent programming concepts and logic, instead of traditional text-based code.
 8f4e combines these graphical elements with text-based code.